alawllm/fm_age_calculator/README.md

 However, the design demanded separating day, month and year fields and showing separate error messages for them.
 As the day depends on a months and on a year, it can lead to mistakes.
 When the month/year is invalid, the day will be invalid as well.

-I have built the validation without solving every edge case, as well as built the age calculator in pure JS.
+I have built the validation, as well as built the age calculator in pure JS.

-It was a good learning experience, however I have decided not to continue with the project as it would be mostly solving validation edge cases from now and I did not want to leave solved edge cases.
+It was a good learning experience, however I have decided not to continue with the project as it would be mostly solving validation edge cases from now and I did not want to leave unsolved edge cases.

-Another good solution would be using a validation library, such as React Hook Form.
-However, it is also a good experience to try to build it yourself.

 ### Useful resources